Keeping It Simple Italian

 See recipe card for quantities.

 You do not need oil.
 The only time you need to add any oil to pasta is when you are cooking lasagna noodles.
-You can read more about how to cook lasagna noodles to learn why.
+You can read more about cooking lasagna noodles to learn why.

-Many people may have been advised to add oil to the water when cooking angel hair pasta to prevent it from sticking but it is not necessary.
-We talk about the right type of sauce to use with angel hair which will prevent this from happening.
+Many people may have been advised to add oil to the water when cooking pasta to prevent it from sticking but it is not necessary.
+We talk about the right type of sauce to use with this pasta which will prevent this from happening.

 angel hair pasta